 In some cases, the first payment for temporary disability may get delayed.
 If the claims administrator is unable to decide whether workers’ compensation covers your injury, they could delay the first payment as the investigation continues.
 The delay is normally not more than 90 days.
 The claims administrator is required to send you a letter informing you of the delay.

 The letter must spell out reasons why you are not receiving the temporary disability payments, whether the claims administrator needs any additional information, and when a decision is likely to be made.
 Additional letters will have to be sent by the claims administrator in case of further delays.

-If you fail to receive a letter stating denial of your claim within a period of 90 days from the date you filed the DWC 1 form, your claim is usually considered accepted.
-If you had submitted your claim form at least two weeks prior to the payment becoming due, and the payment is delayed by the claims administrator, they are required to pay you as a penalty an additional 10 percent of the amount.
+If you fail to receive a letter stating denial of your claim within 90 days from the date you filed the DWC 1 form, your claim is usually considered acceptable.
+If you had submitted your claim form at least two weeks before the payment becomes due, and the payment is delayed by the claims administrator, they are required to pay you as a penalty an additional 10 percent of the amount.